Funding articles & book chapters (Publication Fund I)

 Technical and administrative requirements mean that it often takes at least 30 days (and frequently longer) for the Universitätskasse to issue an instruction for the payment of an invoice.
 Please notify your publisher accordingly and check the payment deadline on the invoice.
 Only pass it on to us if it stipulates a term of at least 30 days.

-Who is the contact who will deal with the publisher?
+Who is responsible for communicating with the publisher?

-Please do not put the Open Access Service Center as the contact or bill payer.
-As the author, you should deal with the publisher yourself.
-We will contact the publisher with your permission if need be.
-Such communication will always be instigated by us.
+Supported authors are solely responsible for all communication with the publisher.
+Please do not name the Open Access Service Centre as the contact or bill payer.
+This also applies to our e-mail address and the names of our employees.
+In cases where it is really necessary, we will contact the publisher with your permission.
+However, such communication will always be instigated by us.

 As the author, you will need to submit the article to the publisher yourself.
 The specialist review is done as part of the individual periodicals' or publishers' quality assurance procedures (e.g. peer reviews).